Log Anomaly Detection Reset

 Resetting Log Anomaly Detection at Portal Level

-- In LogicMonitor, go to the Resource Tree, select the root folder.
+- In LogicMonitor, navigate to Resource Tree, and select the root folder.

 - In the confirmation dialog box, select Reset anomaly detection.

-A success message appears confirming that log anomaly detection has been reset.
+A success message displays confirming that log anomaly detection has been reset.

 Portal-level anomaly detection resets can take longer.
 Reset time depends on the number of resources sending logs.